Community Programs & Events

 Police Community Picnic

 The Police Community Picnic is an event held annually by Ocoee Police Community Affairs Unit.
-Food, prizes and games are provided along with crime prevention and educational material.
-Public Safety Academy is an 32-hour course held once a week for 12 weeks and is taught by Ocoee Police Officers and Firefighters.
+Food, prizes, and games are provided along with crime prevention and educational material.
+Public Safety Academy is a 32-hour course held once a week for 12 weeks and is taught by Ocoee Police Officers and Firefighters.

 It provides citizens insight into various police and fire functions.
 In order to become a volunteer for the Ocoee Police Department, volunteers will need to take the Public Safety Academy class.
 The class will discuss crime prevention, legal considerations, police equipment, defensive tactics, first aid and more.

-The department has internship programs with the the University of Central Florida Criminal Justice program and Valencia State College.
+The department has internship programs with the University of Central Florida Criminal Justice program and Valencia College.
 These programs have a mutual benefit for all participants.
-Real time experiences such as the ride along program, records management, background investigation, working with the criminal investigations division, fingerprinting technology, and other related subjects are offered to intern personnel.
+Real-time experiences such as the ride-along program, records management, background investigation, working with the criminal investigations division, fingerprinting technology, and other related subjects are offered to intern personnel.
 Some of the interns are later hired by law enforcement agencies.